AnthonyZhOon/cs-project/README.md

 	- add/remove managers
 	- delete workspace
 - The owner of a workspace (who always has the `MANAGER` role) can do everything.

+# Development

+Tool versions:

+- node Version 22
+- pnpm version 10

+Populate dependencies

+- `pnpm install`

+To use the development environment, connect the project with a Vercel account either using a personal deployment with `pnpx vercel link`.
+Or by requesting a Vercel API token from the shared project.

+- `pnpx vercel pull --environment=development --token=$TOKEN`
+- `pnpx vercel env pull .env` # Populate the `.env` file with the APIs needed to connect with the database, etc.
+	- Providing the database_url environment variables configured in the Prisma schema
+- `pnpm run dev`

+This should connect your local environment with the development database.